cbonoz/signai23/README.md

 Advisory is an innovative document signing platform that harnesses the power of AI to offer contextual insights and document summaries as you navigate through the process of signing a document.

+TODO:
+1. Move signature

 ## Inspiration
 The inspiration behind Advisory came from the need to streamline the document signing process and enhance its efficiency.
 Traditional signing methods often lack clarity and can be time-consuming, which led us to develop a solution that not only facilitates signatures but also enriches the signer's understanding of the document's content.

 ## What it does
 Advisory revolutionizes document signing by integrating real-time document analysis and summarization.
 As users place their signatures within the document, the platform intelligently generates summaries of the content surrounding the signature placements.
 This ensures that signers have a clear grasp of the document's context, even as they progress through the signature process.

+The Advisory prototype binds custom fields to an embedded dropbox api request to create a guided walkthrough with OpenAI.

+1. Create embedded request with metadata.
+Specify the breaks at which to do summaries of the document.
+2. Pull the embedded request.
+Signature splits parse through the openapi spec using pdf parsing to generate a summary on the fly.
+3. Sign the document with the embedded viewer and a guide on the right.

 ## How we built it
 We built Advisory using a combination of advanced natural language processing (NLP) techniques and user-friendly interface design.
 The NLP algorithms allow us to extract key information and generate concise summaries, while the intuitive interface ensures a seamless signing experience for users.